Unit Averaging for Heterogeneous Panels: Abstract

 \section{Abstract}

 In this work we introduce a unit averaging procedure to efficiently recover unit-specific parameters in a heterogeneous panel model.
 The procedure consists in estimating the parameter of a given unit using a weighted average of all the unit-specific parameter estimators in the panel.
-The weights of the average are determined by minimizing an MSE criterion.
-We analyze the properties of the minimum MSE unit averaging estimator in a local heterogeneity framework inspired by the literature on frequentist model averaging.
-The analysis of the estimator covers both the cases in which the cross-sectional dimension of the panel is fixed and large.
-In both cases we obtain the local asymptotic distribution of the minimum MSE unit averaging estimators and of the associated weights.
-A GDP nowcasting application for a panel of European countries showcases the benefits of the procedure.
+The weights of the average are determined by minimizing an MSE criterion we derive.
+We analyze the properties of the resulting minimum MSE unit averaging estimator in a local heterogeneity framework inspired by the literature on frequentist model averaging, and we derive the local asymptotic distribution of the estimator and the corresponding weights.
+The benefits of the procedure are showcased with an application to forecasting unemployment rates for a panel of German regions.

 { \textbf{Keywords:} heterogeneous panels, frequentist model averaging, prediction}

 { \textbf{JEL:} C33, C52, C53 }